 So here we are, it’s not as if we’re going to get into this battle, “Oh,” you say, “yeah, okay, verse 1, we’re going to survive, we’re going to survive.
 I can see us, we’re going to get through by the hair of our chinny-chin-chin, you know, we’re going to barely get through.
 We’re going to survive, we’re not going to lose our salvation.”
 That isn’t the way to look at it.
 Get into battle, fight for the truth, understand that you’re going to triumph in the battle because you’re the called, the loved, and the kept.

 And know this: In the process, it’s not going to be a meager existence, it’s going to be a lavish existence because as you go through this, all the time God is going to be multiplying whatever mercy you need, whatever peace you need, and whatever love you need.
 And I will tell you this: The more of that you need, the more of it you will experience, right?
 Now, if that doesn’t charge you up to get on this list, I don’t know what would.

 Apostasy is present in the church and it’s going to get worse.
 It’s bad now.
 You have nothing to fear.
 You’re secure in Jesus.
 And more than that, you’re not just called and loved and kept, but as you indicate your willingness to be faithful, you’re going to have a multiplication of everything you need of God’s mercy and God’s peace and God’s love.

-Lord, there is much more to say about this and it’s so wonderful and so rich.
+Lord, there is much more to say about this, and it’s so wonderful and it’s so rich.
 But that’s enough for now.
-Thank You for these grand and glorious truths, that just overwhelm us.
+Thank you for these grand and glorious truths that just overwhelm us.
 We are grateful.
 What can we say?
-Make us faithful in Your Son’s name.
-Amen.
+Make us faithful.
+In your Son’s name, Amen.